g-etorri/articles/jncie-self-study/mpls-configuration/11-rsvp-configuration.md

 set protocols mpls label-switched-path R7-R4-B admin-group include-any orange set protocols mpls label-switched-path R7-R4-B primary r4-ep2
 ```
-To ensure that LSPs uses different paths, we can use a explicit path with only one hop, so that we are changing the first hop of the LSP only, and so on the LSPs will be computed using the best IGP path from de first hop.
+To ensure the LSPs take different routes, we can use an explicit path with only one hop.
+This changes just the first hop of the LSP, and from there, the router computes the best CSPF path.

 Let's check the results:
 ```